torchsecurity/torch-secret-analyzer/README.md

 ## Analyze actual access to a secret

-Torch analyzes AWS Cloudtrail events and crosses information with AWS Secrets Manager to identify who are the "consumers" of a given secrets in a given timeframe.
+Torch analyzes AWS Cloudtrail events and crosses information with AWS Secrets Manager to identify who are the "consumers" of a given secret in a given timeframe.

 Run the following command to see the people and services that accessed a certain secret: